rweald/CassandraSF-2011-Notes/keynote-future-of-cassandra.markdown

 * Increased read performace.
 If you can keep the working set in memmory(this is not the whole dataset just the part you are using)

-* No write locks at all.
+* No write locks.
 * No random writes to disk.
-Just streaming rights.
+Just streaming writes.

 ####Consistency
 * You can tune cassandra to be a fully consistent system if you would